The Center of Excellence for UAS Research, Education, and Training

 the ranks of professor (Assistant, Associate, Full) and been tenured at the University

-Psychology, Cognitive Psychology, Neuropsychology, and Adulthood & Aging.
-He
+areas of Developmental Psychology, Cognitive Psychology, Neuropsychology, and Adulthood

-has published over 180 papers, book chapters and book reviews and has made over
+& Aging.
+He has published over 200 papers, book chapters and book reviews and has made

-the Thomas J. Clifford award for his research.
-In 2007, Ferraro was awarded the
+Thomas J. Clifford award for his research at UND.
+In 2007, Ferraro was awarded the Chester Fritz

 Alan Frazier — Assistant professor within the University of North Dakota's Odegard School of Aerospace Sciences